worm6206/parser/README.md

 C++ SQL Parser for Hyrise Modified
 ==================================

-This is a c++ parser for Hyrise.
+This is a C++ parser for Hyrise.
 We modify it, want it to generate a txt file that tokenizes the input query.
 This runs on OSX and Linux.

 ### Links